Interpolatory $\mathcal{H}_2$-optimality Conditions for Structured Linear Time-invariant Systems: Time-delay Systems

+Using~\eqref{eq:td-res1}, conditions~\eqref{eq:cond-diag-s-1} and~\eqref{eq:cond-diag-s-2} yield~\eqref{eq:td-cond1} and~\eqref{eq:td-cond2}, respectively.
+Furthermore, the condition~\eqref{eq:cond-diag-s-3} with $\car_2$ implies~\eqref{eq:td-cond3}.
 Inserting~\eqref{eq:td-cond4-coeff1} and~\eqref{eq:td-cond4-coeff2} into the condition~\eqref{eq:cond-diag-s-3} with $\car_3$ implies~\eqref{eq:td-cond4}. \end{proof} Not surprisingly, the interpolatory optimality conditions for time-delay systems appear much more involved than the earlier ones for second-order systems and \ac{ph} systems.
 The single interpolation conditions are replaced by an (infinite) weighted sum, reflecting the fact that time-delay systems have infinitely many poles (identified via the Lambert W function).
 Moreover, the Hermite conditions in this case appear as mixed conditions where a linear combination of $\hH$ and $\hH'$ needs to be interpolated.
-However, one aspects stays the same: interpolation needs to happen at the mirror images of the poles.
+However, one aspect stays the same: interpolation needs to happen at the mirror images of the poles.

 Note that we can replace the condition~\eqref{eq:td-cond4} by the addition of~\eqref{eq:td-cond4} and~\eqref{eq:td-cond3}, which simply becomes